Vosloo/Drug-cabinet/README.md

+# Drug cabinet in Pharmacy

-Project for drug cabinet kept in pharmacy using object oriented programming.
+Project for drug cabinet kept in pharmacy using C++ templates and object oriented programming.